Deep-Chill/RazerIO-Social-Network/README.md

 ## Non-Essential Features

 Additional features to improve existing modules like jobs, social, newspaper, and entrepreneurship.
 These include but are not limited to, discussion sections on job pages, company health indicators, a freelancing market, and more.
-Detailed specifications can be found in the project documentation.
+Detailed specifications have not been provided.

 ## Long-Term Features